ga-curriculum/flexbox/build-landing-page-nav/README.md

 Great, our content is in place!
 Now let’s do a small bit of work to get it looking a little bit more like the original, and then we can make it flex!

 Go to your browser, open the dev tools, and select the element picker (we lovingly refer to this as the magic wand).
-Select the `Sign up` button from [dribble's live site](https://dribbble.com/).
+Select the `Sign up` button from [our reference site](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/array-iterator-methods-reference-site/).
 Get used to using this tool often.
 It’s one of the most useful tools you have in the browser to inspect elements quickly.

 ![Magic Wand](./assets/magic-wand.png)